alexandertrefz/essence/packages/website/diagnostics.md

 (`Holder<Integer>#Bare`).
 Drop the `infer`; the bound and the default, if the Parameter carries them, stay exactly as written.

+### `uninferred-namespace-parameter`

+A Namespace declared a Type Parameter without `infer`.
+A Namespace is the mirror of the case above: it has nothing BUT a use to work its Parameters out from, because every receiver it answers for hands the Arguments over (`namespace Boxes<infer Item> for { value: Item }` reads `Item` off each value it is called on).
+Written without the marker the Parameter is opaque and can never bind, so the target Type matches no receiver at all and the Namespace is never found — a `namespace Maybe<T> for Maybe<T> is Equatable` was passed over in silence, and the derived equality of `choice Maybe<T>` answered `is` instead of the Method written right beside it.
+Write `infer Item`.

 ### `zero-denominator`

 A Rational Literal with a denominator of zero.